mo-esmp/DynamicRoleBasedAuthorizationNETCore/README.md

 }
 ```

-The next step is creating a role assign acccess to it.
+The next step is creating a role to assign access to it.
 Use `RoleManager<>` to create role and `IRoleAccessStore` to store role access.

 ```c#
 var role = new IdentityRole { Name = "RoleName" };